Rack-Robotics/Powercore-V3/README.md

 ## GENERAL DESCRIPTION

-The Powercore-V3 provides precise control over machining parameters such as machining dutycycle, spark initiation voltage, and machining frequency.
-The Powercore-V3 is optimized for both desktop scale wire EDM systems.
+The Powercore V3 provides precise control over machining parameters such as machining dutycycle, spark initiation voltage, and machining frequency.
+The Powercore V3 is optimized for both desktop scale wire EDM systems.
 Its open-source design ensures adaptability for scientific research, development, and custom EDM implementations.

 ## SPECIFICATIONS